What's Inside?

 Writing a strong self-evaluation isn’t about listing everything you did.
 It’s about curating what matters most, backed by data and framed for growth.

-Start with a confident tone.
-Acknowledge major wins and contextualize them within broader business goals.
-Signal self-awareness early.
+- Introduction: Acknowledge major wins and contextualize them within broader business goals.

-Break this into key categories: strengths, development areas, and contributions.
+- Body: Break this into key categories: strengths, development areas, and contributions.
 Use specific, measurable examples.
-Always tie actions to outcomes.
-What changed because of your work?

-End with forward motion.
+- Conclusion: End with forward motion.
 Outline clear goals and explain how you’ll build on the current momentum.
-This frames you as proactive, not reactive.

 A great self-evaluation doesn’t just reflect; it reframes.
 It’s your chance to own your performance narrative before someone else does.